 Students who have completed a Master in Economics or a Master in Finance may be eligible for a pre-master programme.
 This is not a standard programme.
 Please contact Leandra Pennartz (030-6866190) for more information.

 If you have any questions regarding the admission requirements or pre-master programmes, please contact Leandra Pennartz (030-6866190).

 Five courses (21 EC's)

-Four courses are strongly quantitative in nature and are taught successively; the two remaining courses are taught in parallel with these four.
-Lectures and tutorials for each course are concentrated in four two-day meetings (Friday and Saturday, 7 contact hours each day).
-All courses carry a study load of 4 EC's (1 EC's corresponds to 28 hours of course attendance and self-study on average).
-An exemption for certain courses is possible depending on preliminary education.
+Course 1 has a study load of 5 EC’s and the remaining four courses carry a study load of 4 EC's (1 EC's corresponds to 28 hours of course attendance and self-study on average).
+Exemptions are possible for the first three courses depending on preliminary education.

-Depending on the nature of the course, these meetings may combine lectures with computer sessions or with group discussions.
+Depending on the nature of the course, the meetings may combine lectures with computer sessions or group discussions.
 In addition to attending the course meetings, participants are required to study the course material and to complete homework assignments.
-The 6 courses are:
+The 5 courses are:

 - Statistical Methods

 - Risk and Regulation

 As from EMAS 06, starting in January 2016, the course Process Management and Communication will be incorporated in course 5 and in the cases.
 The number of courses for EMAS 06 is therefore a total of five.